kau1992/vue-sails-example/README.md

 Router for the frontend.

 ## To do
-- More tests
-- more multilingualism
-- file uploads
+- File uploads
 - upgrading to Sails.js 1.0
-- mobile version
+- independent mobile version
 - finalize checkout
 - use modules for Vuex